threefoldtech/core9/docs/Internals/Executors.md

 #### SSH Client

-JumpScale supports two modes for the ssh client. `paramiko` and `parallel-ssh with ssh2`
+Jumpscale supports two modes for the ssh client. `paramiko` and `parallel-ssh with ssh2`

 to use the sshclient, you'll first have to create an **sshkey** instance.
 For example: